edgarpf/aws-database-specialty/README.md

 * DynamoDB does not have an equivalent command to the SQL TRUNCATE command.
 The only way to delete all data in a DynamoDB table is to perform a table scan to fetch all the item keys.
 Then you must iterate through the keys and delete each item using the delete-item command.
 * ***ssl_server_dn_match*** property must be set to ***true*** on the client to perform certificate verification and ensure that the certificate is from the server.
 This fot Sql Server RDS.
 * The first and most important step in designing a DynamoDB application is to identify the data query access patterns that the application utilizes and model the database based on those patterns.
-* The Global Datastore feature for ElastiCache can be used to create cross-region read replica clusters.7
+* The Global Datastore feature for ElastiCache can be used to create cross-region read replica clusters.
 * AWS DMS does not migrate indexes.
 For large data migrations, it is most efficient to pre-create indexes in the target Amazon DocumentDB cluster before migrating the data.
 * Setting the “secondaryPreferred” read preference option distributes requests to read replicas on DocumentDB.
 This is recommended as it increases the performance efficiency of the database cluster.
 * ***db.runCommand*** on DocumentDB can be used with explain() method to provide a detailed execution plan of a query and provide insight into the query performance.